msanda/GCP_FirstRun/README.md

-The Purpose of this Project is to show hwo one can deploy to Google cloud platform using a bunch of automated steps.
+The Purpose of this Project is to show how one can deploy to Google cloud platform using only automation.

-First of This project is based of a git flow branching strategy.
+This project structure is based of a git flow branching strategy.
 All concepts start off with a Feature branch, which is later merged to the develop branch and merged to master.

 Second the layout of this project follows the following